-Regarding late blight resistance, we have many lines with the RB gene for late blight resistance transformed into MSU lines.
+Furthermore, regarding late blight resistance, we have many lines with the RB gene for late blight resistance transformed into MSU lines.
 The addition of the RB gene allows us to test the effect of multiple resistance genes on the strength of resistance.
 Our data supports the need to pyramid the late blight resistance R-genes to achieve the best levels of resistance.
-The RB gene is in Jacqueline Lee and MSL268-D. We now have generated some lines with 3-R-genes stacked with one transformation We have also generated lines with the genes for water use efficiency (WUE).
-Field trials with reduced fertilizer and non-irrigated conditions were conducted for a subset of these lines from 2014 to 2017.
+The RB gene is in Jacqueline Lee and MSL268-D. We now have generated some lines with 3-R-genes stacked with one transformation.

+We have also generated and evaluated many lines with different genes for water use efficiency.
 The XERICO gene is showing the most promise.
+In 2018, we conducted a preliminary trial at MRC with tissue culture transplants of Ranger Russet events.
+These results are indicating that we are not seeing a yield hit from the XERICO gene.
+The XERICO events also had a higher specific gravity than Ranger Russet.
+Meanwhile, the greenhouse experiments are showing an ability to refrain from wilting under sub-optimal soil water levels.
+In 2019, we will have a seed-tuber based field trial at MRC.
 Lastly, we have generated and selected a Kalkaska invertase silencing line (Kal91.03) that has resistance to accumulating reducing sugars in 40F storage.
-We tested the agronomic characteristics of Kal91.03 in 2016 and 2017.
+We tested the agronomic characteristics of Kal91.03 from 2016-2018.
 The initial results are suggesting that the invertase silencing line has good tuber type, size and similar specific gravity.
 This suggests that we can correct sugar issues in a chip processing lines with this genetic engineering strategy.
-We will continue to evaluate in 2018.
+We will conduct a larger block planting in 2019 to look more closely at this line under commercial setting.